pauliejes/SandboxDocs/docs/creating-simulations.md

 ### Smart Objects

-You can make one of your objects
-Editor Data exposing properties
+You can make one of your objects as a Smart Object by exposing its properties to the Editor for user manipulation.
+This requires using the Editor Data properties of a simulation object.

 ###  Manage and Organize Smart Objects

-Asset Server discussion
+Simulation objects can be managed and shared through the asset server by selecting the object and clicking the `Assets` >  `Create New Asset` > `From Sel.
+Entity` menu item.

+!!! note:
+	The asset server does not allow anonymous uploads, so you will have to login to share your asset.

 Other ways you can store and manage things